H.C. Wainwright lifts Vertex Pharmaceuticals Incorporated [VRTX] price estimate. Who else is bullish?

-Vertex Pharmaceuticals Incorporated [NASDAQ: VRTX] stock went on a downward path that fall over -6.48% on Tuesday, amounting to a one-week price decrease of less than -6.20%.
-Over the last 12 months, VRTX stock rose by 55.15%.
-The one-year Vertex Pharmaceuticals Incorporated stock forecast points to a potential upside of 6.13.
-The average equity rating for VRTX stock is currently 1.90, trading closer to a bullish pattern in the stock market.
+Vertex Pharmaceuticals Incorporated [NASDAQ: VRTX] plunged by -$1.32 during the normal trading session on Monday and reaching a high of $288.73 during the day while it closed the day at $286.64.
+Vertex Pharmaceuticals Incorporated stock has also gained 0.59% of its value over the past 7 days.
+However, VRTX stock has inclined by 23.40% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 30.26% and gained 30.92% year-on date.

-The market cap for the stock reached $69.02 billion, with 259.82 million shares outstanding and 258.75 million shares in the current float.
-Compared to the average trading volume of 2.21M shares, VRTX stock reached a trading volume of 3482651 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for VRTX stock reached $74.47 billion, with 259.82 million shares outstanding and 258.86 million shares in the current float.
+Compared to the average trading volume of 2.32M shares, VRTX reached a trading volume of 1811321 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Vertex Pharmaceuticals Incorporated [VRTX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VRTX shares is $283.91 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VRTX stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.